Smriti Irani says Rahul's nomination from Wayanad is an insult to Amethi

 New Delhi, Apr 04: Union Minister of Textiles and Bharatiya Janata Party (BJP) leader Smriti Irani on Thursday (April 4) attacked Congress chief Rahul Gandhi, who filed his nomination from Kerala's Wayanad, saying he has done no work for Amethi in five years and his nomination from Wayanad is an insult to Amethi.

-Speaking to media, Irani said,''"Rahul Gandhi enjoyed a position of power for 15 years because of the support from Amethi, but now he is going to file nomination from elsewhere.
+Speaking to media, Irani said,"Rahul Gandhi enjoyed a position of power for 15 years because of the support from Amethi, but now he is going to file nomination from elsewhere.
 This is an insult to Amethi and people here will not tolerate this."

 She also said that every BJP worker is thankful to Prime Minister Narendra Modi and party chief Amit Shah.
 "I am grateful to the top leadership for giving me an opportunity to serve the people on Amethi, Smriti Irani said.